rockdaboot/wget2/docs/wget2_manual.md

   instance, if the value of `no_proxy` is `.mit.edu`, `proxy` will not be used to retrieve documents from MIT.

 ## <a name="Exit Status"/>Exit Status
-  Wget may return one of several error codes if it encounters problems.
+  Wget2 may return one of several error codes if it encounters problems.

       0   No problems occurred.